canonical/ubuntu-core-docs/docs/en/serial-vault.md

 ...
 ```

-If there is no output from this command, the system does not have a serial assertion.
+If there is no output from this command, the system does not have a serial assertion
+assigned.